 It’s now time to step into an enthralling story that’s fitted with exciting RPG elements, gripping dialogue, and professional voice acting.
 Get ready to explore the vast confines of the Planescape universe that are never short of heroic exploits, crusades, mysteries and treasures that would keep any adventurer occupied for hours on end.

 Developed by Black Isle Studios and published by Interplay Entertainment, Planescape: Torment released for the Windows PC late 1999.

 Published by Sierra Entertainment, the next inclusion in our Baldur’s Gate alternatives roster gripped fans with its engaging RPG elements and other interesting features more than a decade ago.
 It transported them to a unique steam-punk universe where technology and magic coexist.
 This means any hero who is brave enough to enter this domain may wield both a flaming sword as well as a revolver.
-Arcanum: Of Steamworks and Magick Obscura incorporates single-player and co-op modes and also boasts of proffering a non linear storyline which involves the likes of humans as well as orcs, elves and dwarves.
-The protagonist can opt to side with either good or evil and can complete quests by dabbling in duels, bribes and negotiation.
+Arcanum: Of Steamworks and Magick Obscura incorporates single-player and co-op modes and also boasts of proffering a nonlinear storyline that involves the likes of humans as well as orcs, elves, and dwarves.
+The protagonist can opt to side with either good or evil and can complete quests by dabbling in duels, bribes, and negotiation.
 And as the developer reveals, the large map is filled to the brim with over 300 monsters and characters as well as various alternate endings.